spoonapps/docs/reference/xappl/xappl.md

          <p><strong>NamedObjectIsolation</strong></p>
       </td>
       <td>
          <p>Allows users to isolate select objects in the application from the host machine that may use the same name.
-Details on how to use this feature can be found in the <a href="/display/spoondoc/Enable+Shared+Object+Isolation">Enable Shared Object Isolation</a> section.</p>
+Details on how to use this feature can be found in the Enable Shared Object Isolation section.</p>
       </td>
    </tr>
    <tr>